tarwn/lessthandot-hugo/blogs/content/posts/2013-12-05-we-re-sorry-there-was.md

 ## Own Your Errors

-Instead of focusing on blame-shifting in every direction but yourself with a &#8216;professional' bland error message, own the damn error.
+Instead of focusing on blame-shifting in every direction but yourself with a 'professional' bland error message, own the damn error.
 Every error message should tell the user exactly what the situation is and what to do next.
 Even assurance of the worst case you can think of is probably not going to outdo what their imaginations will come up with if you tell them nothing at all (as they pound that retry button and get more and more angry).

 Is their work recoverable?
 Tell them.